Mick Jagger: Interests and philanthropy

 Jagger is a supporter of music in schools, a patron of the Mick Jagger Centre in Dartford, and sponsors music through his Red Rooster Programme in its local schools.
 The Red Rooster name is taken from the title of one of the Rolling Stones' earliest singles.

-An avid cricket fan, Jagger founded Jagged Internetworks to cover the sport.
+An avid cricket fan, Jagger founded Jagged Internetworks to cover the sport, beginning with the 1997–98 Singer Akai Champions Trophy.
 He keenly follows the England national football team, and has regularly attended FIFA World Cup games.
 In 2021, Fox Business quoted an estimate that his net worth was US500 million and called him "one of music's more identifiable figures".
 Earlier that same year, The Times had quoted it at approximately £310 million.
 In 2025, the Independent estimated his net worth at £440 million.

 Honours

 Jagger was honoured with a knighthood for services to popular music in the Queen's 2002 Birthday Honours, and on 12 December 2003 he received the accolade from The Prince of Wales.
 Jagger's father and daughters Karis and Elizabeth were present.
 Jagger stated that although the award did not have significant meaning for him, he was "touched" by the significance that it held for his father, saying that his father "was very proud".
 In 1989, Jagger was inducted into the American Rock and Roll Hall of Fame alongside the other Stones, including Mick Taylor and Ronnie Wood as well as Brian Jones and Ian Stewart (posthumously).
 In November 2004, the Rolling Stones were among the inaugural inductees into the UK Music Hall of Fame.

 In 2014, the Jaggermeryx naida ("Jagger's water nymph"), a 19-million-year-old species of 'long-legged pig', was named after Jagger.
 Jaw fragments of the long-extinct anthracotheres were discovered in Egypt.
 The trilobite species Aegrotocatellus jaggeri was also named after Jagger.
 On Jagger's 75th birthday, scientists named seven fossil stoneflies after present and former members of the band.
 Two species, Petroperla mickjaggeri and Lapisperla keithrichardsi, were placed within a new family Petroperlidae.
 The new family was named in honour of the Rolling Stones, derived from the Greek "petra" that stands for "stone".
 The scientists referred to the fossils as "Rolling Stoneflies".

 In 2023, Jagger and bandmate Keith Richards were honoured in Dartford with statues.